Press enter to skip the top menu

 Lesson: Variables Numeric

 For our first example of the use of variables we shall go back to our very first example where the robot described the perimeter of a square.
 In that example the robot moved forward the same distance every time.
-In the version we are going to develop here the distance travelled by the robot after each turn is going to be greater than the previous one.
+In the version we are going to develop here the distance traveled by the robot after each turn is going to be greater than the previous one.
 This means that we get a right angled spiral as shown in the illustration in Figure 1 below.

 Figure 1